Minute Man National Historical Park: Sites

 Park visitor centers are located at the hill overlooking the North Bridge and along Battle Road.
-The main visitor center on Route 2A/Battle Road features the 25-minute multi-media show "Road to Revolution" which gives a good introduction to the Lexington-Concord events.
+The main visitor center on Route 2A/Battle Road features the 25-minute multi-media show "Road to Revolution", which gives a good introduction to the Lexington-Concord events.
 An eight-minute film at the North Bridge Visitor Center provides a comprehensive account of events leading to the encounter at North Bridge.

-Personnel

 The park's lead interpreter is Jim Hollister, who joined its ranks in 2002.